solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

     `MEMORY_LIMITATION` | Not enough available memory to compress all the rows together.
     `RESIDUAL_ROW_GROUP` | Closed as part of last row group with rows < 1 million during index build operation.

-Explore column store storage details

-1. Explore the statistics of the columnstore for the `Sale_Partition02` table using the following query:
+We can now leverage this view to statistics of the columnstore for the `Sale_Partition02` table.
+Make note of the `COMPRESSED` and `OPEN` states of some of the row groups.

     ```sql
     SELECT